 a.
 Record of Shipment.
 Maintain on file for three years after any shipment, a record of each shipment of licensed material (which is not exempt there from) and that such records contain the required information [10 CFR 71.91(a)].

 b.
 Quality Assurance Records - Components and Services.
-Maintain, for three years after the life of any packaging, sufficient quality assurance records documenting evidence of the quality of packaging components and those services that are of safety significance, including the results of required preliminary determinations before first use of any packaging [10 CFR 71.85 and 10 CFR 71.91()].
+Maintain, for three years after the life of any packaging, sufficient quality assurance records documenting evidence of the quality of packaging components and those services that are of safety significance, including the results of required preliminary determinations before first use of any packaging [10 CFR 71.85 and 10 CFR 71.91(b)].

 c.
 Quality Assurance Records - Other.
 Maintain, for three years after the last shipment, sufficient quality assurance records that furnish documented evidence to support the activities affecting quality assurance of transport packages (10 CFR 71.135).